Stanford University centers and institutes: Martin Luther King Jr. Research and Education Institute

 Stanford is home to the Martin Luther King Jr. Research and Education Institute which grew out of and still contains the Martin Luther King Jr. Papers Project, a collaboration with the King Center to publish the King papers held by the King Center.

 Stanford Internet Observatory

-The Stanford Internet Observatory is a is a multidisciplinary program for the study of abuse in information technologies, with a focus on social media, established in 2019.
+The Stanford Internet Observatory is a multidisciplinary program for the study of abuse in information technologies, with a focus on social media, established in 2019.
 It is part of the Stanford Cyber Policy Center, a joint initiative of the Freeman Spogli Institute for International Studies and Stanford Law School.
+The Observatory has identified the Russian government's online involvement in global elections since the program began.
+The program's projects such as the "Virality Project" have been criticized as censorship since the release of the Twitter files by some students, Matt Taibbi, and others outside the university.